rfeinman/learning-to-learn/README.md

 size and the 2nd-order generalization test results at each epoch will be stored in a file called `run%i.csv` where `%i` is the index of the particular model.

-Once training is complete, you can analyze the results using `notebooks/analyze_vocabulary_acceleration.ipynb`.
+Once training is complete, you can analyze the results using the notebook `analyze_vocabulary_acceleration.ipynb`.